Do something North of extraordinary with a graduate degree from Northern Vermont University.

 - An official transcript from all previous colleges and/or universities attended

-- Three letters of recommendation from professors or other professionals who know the quality of your preparation or who can attest to your character and skills.
-(Not required for M.S. in Clinical Mental Health Counseling and M.A. in Counseling)
+- Most programs require three letters of recommendation from professors or other professionals who know the quality of your preparation or who can attest to your character and skills.

 - A statement of purpose

 - An interview with an NVU faculty member after receipt of all required materials

 If you are a non-U.S. applicant, you also need to provide:

 - Financial documentation for immigration purposes equal to one year’s expenses (see the Financial Documentation form)